gucki/plupload-rails/README.md

 Add to your application.scss:

     @import "jquery.plupload.queue";

-Simple example haml for your viwws:
+Simple example haml for your views:

     div#uploader
     javascript: